canonical/curtin/doc/topics/curthooks.rst

 ========================================
-Curthooks / New Operating System Support
+Curthooks / New OS Support
 ========================================
 Curtin has built-in support for installation of Ubuntu.
 Other operating systems are supported through a mechanism called